SunGlacier Challenge in Oman

-The partners of the SunGlacier Challenge invite teams of universities worldwide to join this unique challenge in Oman (20-23 March 2018) to make water from the air!
-Create as a university team your own SunGlacier (based on the techniques that will be provided), arrange your travel to Oman and compete with other teams.
+The partners of the SunGlacier Challenge invited teams of universities worldwide to join this unique challenge in Oman (20-25 March 2018) to make water from the air!
+Eventually 3 Dutch and Omani teams created their own SunGlacier (based on some provides techniques).
+On 22 March the challenge started with the 48 hours run.
 Main goal: going further with the latest techniques to provide the world with a new, reliable and cheap water source!

 In 2010 Artist Ap Verheggen started the “Art meets Science” project SunGlacier: Harvest Water from Air, fully powered by Solar Energy.
 With a team of volunteering experts ‘the SunGlacier Team’ he tested the limits to investigate how small and cheap we can build a water harvest machine that is off-grid, powered by solar energy.
 Because solar energy can be limited and variable – with cloud cover and night cycles – we faced the challenge to use all energy as efficient as possible.
 The first SunGlacier sculpture is built with existing, off-the-shelf technology, but the latest versions are built with our own custom-designed technology.